 Mission and Goals

-The Department of Chemistry, Biochemistry, and Physics fosters the professional development of its students through academic excellence, enabling them to compete in a technological society.
+In the Department of Chemistry, Biochemistry, and Physics, we foster the professional development of our students through academic excellence, enabling them to compete in a technological society.
 The department provides its majors with a thorough understanding of basic and modern concepts of chemistry, biochemistry, and physics; the ability to analyze and apply scientific concepts to technical problems, the development of laboratory skills, and the development of a strong sense of professionalism.

 Furthermore, the B.S. in chemistry program is approved by the American Chemical Society.
 A degree in chemistry from Niagara University will prepare you for careers in this exciting, evolving field.

 It is our department’s goal that, while at NU, chemistry and biochemistry graduates will specifically develop: